 The legislation that created juvenile realignment also stipulates that Pine Grove remain open to train justice-involved youth as wildland firefighters.

-As part of the transition, DJJ staff at Pine Grove were honored for their contributions in ceremonies held earlier this month.
+DJJ honored Pine Grove staff for their contributions in ceremonies held earlier this month.

 Director Heather Bowlds, Deputy Director Jason Lowe and Program Administrator Mike Gomes presided as DJJ staff received certificates of appreciation.
-Some staff were also honored for individual contributions.
+DJJ also honored employees for individual contributions.

 Among the honorees were: